Robertlandy Simón: Career

-Simón debuted in the national team at age of 17.
-He was Cuban national team captain for 5 years.
+Simón debuted in the national team aged 17.
+He was the Cuban national team captain for five years.

-In 2009 he achieved individual awards at 2009 World Grand Champions Cup.
-In 2010 Cuba, including Simon, went to the finale of 2010 World Championship with Brazil.
-On October 10, 2010 he achieved silver medal.
-He was Best Blocker of the tournament.
+In 2009, he won individual awards at 2009 World Grand Champions Cup.
+In 2010, Cuba, including Simón, made it to the finale of 2010 World Championship and lost to Brazil.
+He was selected as the Best Blocker of the tournament.

-Simon was champion of the Italian Cup 2013/14 and of the Challenge Cup 2012/13 with Piacenza.
+Simón was champion of the Italian Cup 2013/14 and of the Challenge Cup 2012/13 with Piacenza.

-He used to be the world’s Best Middle Blocker before he left Cuba in 2010 right after the 2010 World Championship to pursue his dreams and to make a decent living overseas.
+He was among the best middle blockers in the world when he left Cuba in 2010 right after the 2010 World Championship, to pursue his dreams and make a decent living overseas.
 Simon helped Al Rayyan to win the 2014 Club World Championship.
-He was the most expensive player in South Korea League from 2014 to 2016.
+He was the most expensive player in the South Korean League from 2014 to 2016.
 Simon joined Brazilian club Sada Cruzeiro in 2016.

-Style of play
+Spike height

-Simon touched 384 cm and, according to his coach, has reached a record of 389 cm.
+Simón touched 384 cm and, according to his coach, has reached a record of 389 cm.

 This happened during the athletic test for the Piacenza team at Serie A1.